-Professional treatments will vary between clients as well.
+Professional treatments will vary between patients as well.
 “If a client comes in and their skin is very red and angry, or broken out, we’ll usually start them with PhotoTherapy to bring down inflammation and to calm and strengthen the skin,” explains Senior Clinician Rachael Drummond, “for skin that is very flushed but non-inflamed, we can often treat it with Deep Rejuvenation treatments.
-Then for some clients, a peel can be beneficial, but it really depends on their symptoms.”
+Then for some patients, a peel can be beneficial, but it really depends on their symptoms.”

 Rosacea has also been linked to gut health, which is known to influence inflammation elsewhere in the body.
-Rachael and Kirsten often discuss diet and probiotics with their clients.
+Rachael and Kirsten often discuss diet and probiotics with their patients.
 Foods with omega-3 fatty acids can help reduce inflammation in the body, including flaxseeds, salmon or anything rich in zinc (such as pumpkin seeds or kale).

 Foods that have anti-inflammatory properties include asparagus, blueberries, cauliflower, celery, cucumber, grapes, nuts, turmeric and leafy greens.

 Many of us are familiar with probiotic foods (such as yogurt, sauerkraut and kombucha) but we’re also now realising the importance of prebiotics.
 Prebiotics are non-soluble fibres that act as food for the healthy bacterial cultures in your gut.
 You can get them from bananas, leeks, asparagus, kale, lentils and whole grains like oats and barley.

 Foods to avoid might include sugar, white flour, processed meats, and for up to half the population of people with rosacea, alcohol.